-There are people with disabilities of all ages, though older people are more likely to have disabilities.
-In 2019, 4% of children under age 18, 10% of people age 18-64, and 33% of seniors (65+) in the U.S. had one or more disabilities.
+There are people with disabilities of all ages, though disabilities are more common in older people.
+In 2019, 4% of children under age 18, 9% of people age 18-64, and 30% of seniors (65+) in Connecticut had one or more disabilities.
 However, children with disabilities were more likely to live in households below the ALICE Threshold than adults or seniors with disabilities.
-In 2019, 69% of children under age 5 with disabilities and 61% of children age 5-17 with disabilities lived in households below the Threshold, compared to 51% of adults (18+) with disabilities.
+In Connecticut in 2019, 60% of children under age 18 with disabilities lived in households below the Threshold. compared to 47% of adults (18+) with disabilities.
 Coupled with caregiving demands, the cost of raising children and the added expense of resources often needed for children with disabilities can limit a parent's earning potential and overall household income.
-This is especially true for families who are not eligible for Medicaid, have limited private insurance coverage, and/or are not eligible for publicly-funded programs like Early Intervention that provide therapies and services for free or at reduced cost based on child and family need.
-Children with disabilities were also more likely to live in households below the Threshold (61%) than those without disabilities (49%).
+This is especially true for families who are not eligible for Medicaid, have limited private insurance coverage, and/or are not eligible for publicly-funded programs such as Early Intervention that provide therapies and services for free or at a reduced cost based on child and family need.
+Children with disabilities were also more likely to live in households below the Threshold (60%) than those without disabilities (41%).